LGBTQ rights in the Dominican Republic: Discrimination protections

 In the Dominican Republic, few legal instruments in some specific areas protect LGBTQ people from discrimination.
 Since 2000, the General Law on Youth (Law 49/2000) (Ley General de Juventud No. 49-2000) has prohibited discrimination on the basis of sexual orientation.
 Article 11 of the Code of Criminal Procedure, in effect since 2007, establishes that judges and prosecutors must take into account the particular circumstances of each person involved in each case but cannot base their decisions solely based on their sexual orientation.
 Since 2011, the Law 135/2011 on HIV/AIDS (Ley de VIH/SIDA No. 135-11) has prohibited discrimination on the basis of sexual orientation and gender identity.

 Discrimination on account of sexual orientation or gender identity is not illegal in areas such as employment, education, housing, health care, banking, transportation, government services and public accommodations.
-As a result, many LGBT people feel the need to remain in the closet and reports of anti-gay discrimination are quite common.
+As a result, many LGBTQ people feel the need to remain in the closet and reports of anti-gay discrimination are quite common.

 In 2025, the Constitutional Court found that the Dominican Republic constitution bans discrimination based on a sexual orientation, in a ruling that struck down laws criminalizing sodomy in the police and armed forces.
 The ruling found this included the constitution's prohibition against employment discrimination.